Topological functor

 In category theory and general topology, a topological functor is one which has similar properties to the forgetful functor from the category of topological spaces.
 The domain of a topological functor admits construction similar to initial topology (and equivalently the final topology) of a family of functions.
 The notion of topological functors generalizes (and strengthens) that of fibered categories, for which one considers a single morphism instead of a family.

+A topological functor is considered in the field of categorical topology.

 Definition

 Source and sink

 A source $(X,(Y_i)_{i\in I},(f_i\colon X\to Y_i)_{i\in I})$ in a category $\mathcal E$ consists of the following data: